Enqie/pssd-monopoly/README.md

 Requires libglfw3 which can be installed by running `sudo apt-get install libglfw3 libglfw3-dev`

-To compile the project, run `make` in the terminal.
+To compile the project, run `make`

-To run the game, run `./monopoly.out` in the terminal.
+To run the game, run `./monopoly.out`

 # Monopoly Rules
 ## Rules